Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 Eric Enk

-The Rural Internet Reality in Northern Virginia
+The Connectivity Constraint on Rural Northern Virginia Properties

 Northern Virginia has one of the widest gaps between property value and internet infrastructure anywhere on the East Coast.
 A $2M estate in western Loudoun County may sit a quarter mile from the nearest cable terminus.
-A working farm in Fauquier County with a home office in the main house operates on the same DSL line that was installed when the property was subdivided in the mid-1990s.
+A working farm in Fauquier County with a home office in the main house operates on the same DSL line that was deployed when the property was subdivided in the mid-1990s.
 Rappahannock County — one of the most scenic counties in the state — has large stretches with no wired broadband option at all.

-Warren and Clarke counties face the same problem from the Shenandoah Valley side.
+Warren and Clarke counties face the same constraint from the Shenandoah Valley side.
 Properties along the Route 50 corridor, the Route 7 corridor west of Leesburg, and the entirety of the rural piedmont between Warrenton and Front Royal have historically been served by two options: geostationary satellite or nothing.

 The counties The Orbit Tech serves most frequently for legacy satellite replacement: